-MS degree candidates should become affiliated with a faculty member and his/her research laboratory during the first year in the Graduate Program.
+MS degree candidates should become affiliated with a faculty member and their research laboratory during the first year in the Graduate Program.
 This faculty member will serve as the primary research advisor and, in this role, will supervise the student's research and advise the student on course work.

 The primary research advisor is typically a member of the regular faculty of the Department of Anatomy & Neurobiology, or a faculty member of another department within GMS may also serve as a student's primary research advisor if approved by the GEC.
 When the primary research advisor is not a full-time faculty member in the Department of Anatomy & Neurobiology, then the second reader of the thesis must be a member of the regular faculty of the Department of Anatomy & Neurobiology and a faculty member of GMS.
-The primary research advisor is always the first reader of the thesis.